“We have been a paying customer for TMDHosting since March 2019.

 In all though, these are pretty minor complaints.

 Let’s take a look at the things that go right.

 You may have noticed that most of the things I focused on just now were a bit limited.

 That’s because TMD does most other things right.

 Customer support is, yes, a bit iffy.
-However, one positive if that representatives are generally helpful and responsive, and you have three avenues through which you can contact them (phone, live chat, or ticketing).
+However, one positive if those representatives are generally helpful and responsive, and you have three avenues through which you can contact them (phone, live chat, or ticketing).

 It is unfortunate that TMD is inconsistent with its Windows hosting options, but the good news is that TMD still offers quite an array of products.

-There is still plenty of choice.
+There is still plenty of choices.

 Even better, a lot of these are very well priced.
 I haven’t seen any products that are significantly higher than normal, and a lot are on the lower side of average.